brycewray/eleventy_solo/src/posts/2020/06/fathom-analytics-count-on-it.md

 It's only natural to be curious about which of your content your visitors are reading, what attracts them, and even what apparently has no appeal to them whatsoever.
 You definitely also want to know how those visitors found you in the first place.

-It's equally helpful to know what mix of screen sizes your users have---*e.g.*, how your site is doing with the ever-growing number of those who view the Web only from their phones---as well as which browsers they use and the countries where they live.
+It's equally helpful to know what mix of screen sizes your users have---*e.g.*, how your site is doing with the ever-growing number of those who view the web only from their phones---as well as which browsers they use and the countries where they live.

 Until not long ago, the obvious answer to these and other, similar wishes was to use Google Analytics.
 After all, it gives you a staggering amount of data on your visitors, and it's even absolutely free.